 Five years ago, independent healthcare such as the NHS underwent a seismic shift.
-Reforms ushered in by the then Health Secretary Andrew Lansley meant the end of increasing consolidation of organisations, resources and plans at regional level under fewer but more powerful strategic health authorities.
+Reforms ushered in by the then Health Secretary Andrew Lansley meant the end of increasing consolidation of organisations, resources and plans at the regional level under fewer but more powerful strategic health authorities.
 With SHAs (Strategic Health Authority) put to the sword, the system expanded rapidly, with new GP-led organisations created to drive up the quality of services by using free market disciplines of reward and failure.

 Lansley’s tenure as Health Secretary ended after just two years.
 Views of his reforms vary.
 They were undoubtedly a huge distraction, and costly.
 The experience was lost and the new cadre of leadership took time to mature and gain confidence.
 With so many new organisations forming, demand for talent outstripped supply.
 Sharing of corporate expertise was no longer encouraged as competition, not cooperation, was now king.
 Boards and governance arrangements struggled to meet the demands of a rapidly evolving regulatory and policy environment and external communication was dominated by the technical, not the practical or aspirational.